top of page

 Tuition:

 Tuition for the September through June session is divided into 10 equal monthly payments.
+Some months contain 3 lessons, some 4 and some 5.
+There are a total of 40 possible lessons for Tuesday through Friday students and 39 for Monday students.

-Occasional makeup lessons are scheduled at your request and at my convenience only.
-If a student cannot attend the first lesson of the month for any reason, payment should be mailed by that lesson date to:
+Please make checks payable to Kim Bean.
+If a student cannot attend the first lesson of the month for any reason, payment should be mailed.

 Kim Bean